A real-analytic Jordan curve cannot bound infinitely many relative minima of area: Introduction

-Branch points of minimal surfaces not furnishing a relative minimum of area are also of considerable interest, because they are intimately connected with the ``finiteness problem''.
+Branch points of minimal surfaces not furnishing a relative minimum of area are also of considerable interest, because they are intimately connected with the finiteness problem.
 It follows (as shown in \cite{part1}, p.
 121) from the work of B\"ohme \cite{bohme} that if a real-analytic Jordan curve $\Gamma$ bounds infinitely many disk-type relative minima of area, then it bounds an analytic one-parameter family of such minimal surfaces, all with the same Dirichlet's integral, which can be continued until it either loops or terminates in a branched minimal surface.
 In \cite{tomi2}, it is proved that a loop of disk-type minimal surfaces contains one which is not a relative minimum of area.
 Therefore, to prove that $\Gamma$ does not bound infinitely many relative minima of area, we only have to rule out the possibility that $\Gamma$ bounds a one-parameter family of minimal surfaces $u(t,z)$, terminating in a branched minimal surface when the parameter $t$ is zero, and furnishing a relative minimum of area for each positive $t$.
 Tomi solved the finiteness problem for absolute minima of area and real-analytic boundaries \cite{tomi2} in this way, since the limit of absolute minima of area is again an absolute minimum, and hence has no branch points.
 But the problem for relative minima has remained open.
-(A discussion of other open problems in this area is given at the end of the paper.)
+(A discussion of other open problems in this area is given at the end of this paper.)

 Suppose we have a boundary branch point; orient the boundary so it is tangent to the $X$-axis with the branch point at origin.
 Consider the unit normal $N$ restricted to the boundary.
 As the parameter $t$ varies, we do not know {\em a priori} how $N$ behaves, but at least it must remain perpendicular to the boundary.
 Close to the branch point it must almost lie in the $YZ$ plane.
-Most of our paper is filled with calculations concerning the possible behavior of $N$ as the parameter $t$ goes to zero.
+Some of our paper contains calculations concerning the possible behavior of $N$ as the parameter $t$ goes to zero.

 The finiteness problem for relative minima of area was first attacked in \cite{part1}, where interior branch points arising as the limit of one-parameter families of relative minima were shown not to exist, and in \cite{part2}, such boundary branch points were eliminated under special conditions on $\Gamma$, but not in general; so the finiteness problem for relative minima remained open until now, except for special boundaries.